 A: Grant funds can NOT be used to purchase computer hardware.

 A: Proposals are reviewed by an anonymous panel of national experts in the field of higher education.

 Q: When will I find out the status of my proposal?

-A: All applicants will be notified of funding decisions in April, 2014.
+A: All applicants will be notified of funding decisions By August 1, 2014.

 Q: How much time do I have to conduct my project?

-A: The major portion of the research should be completed between June 1, 2014 and May 31, 2015.
+A: The major portion of the research should be completed between September 1, 2014 and August 31, 2015.
 Grant recipients are expected to present their research at the AIR Forum, May 25-29, 2015 in Denver, Colorado.
 Final reports are due by October 29, 2015, 60 days after the end of the grant period.

 Q: What happens if I cannot complete my project on time?